About Australian Notices to Mariners

 Australian Notices to Mariners are published by the AHO in 25 fortnightly editions each calendar year and are numbered from 1 onwards.
 They are issued to correct and maintain the following AHO published products:

-• AUS paper charts (coverage includes Australian, Papua New Guinea, Timor Leste and Australian Antarctic Territory waters)
+• AUS paper charts (coverage includes Australian, Timor Leste and Australian Antarctic Territory waters)

 • SLB paper charts (coverage includes Solomon Islands)